Mental Health Facilities in Montana

 20 Mental Health Facilities in Montana

-Big Timber Mental Health Center Office is a mental health facility in Big Timber, MT, located at 515 Hooper Street, 59011 zip code.
-Big Timber Mental Health Center Office offers Outpatient treatment and Telemedicine/telehealth.
-Big Timber Mental Health Center Office provides Integrated dual diagnosis disorder treatment, Couples/family therapy and Trauma therapy to Children/adolescents, Seniors 65 or older and Young adults.
-Some other services offered by Big Timber Mental Health Center Office include Suicide prevention services, Court-ordered outpatient treatment and Family psychoeducation.
+Sunburst Mental Health Services is a mental health facility in Eureka, MT, located at 100 Dewey Avenue, 59917 zip code.
+Sunburst Mental Health Services offers Telemedicine/telehealth and Outpatient treatment.
+Sunburst Mental Health Services provides Trauma therapy, Behavior modification and Psychotropic medication to Seniors 65 or older, Children/adolescents and Young adults.
+Some other services provided by Sunburst Mental Health Services include Psychosocial rehabilitation services, Suicide prevention services and Court-ordered outpatient treatment.

 Northern Winds Recovery Center - Browning, MT